Inferring Belief States in Partially-Observable Human-Robot Teams: User Study Design

 We evaluated our methods with data collected through an online user study approved by Georgia Tech's IRB.
 Participants were recruited from the research platform Prolific \cite{palan2018prolific}.
 The study's screening criteria included accessing the study using a personal computer, being within the ages of 18-89, self-identification as \textit{not} part of any vulnerable group, being physically located in the United States, and having English as a first language.
 The study took approximately 20 minutes to complete, and participants were compensated $\$5$ USD.

 Participants completed two practice runs and then four trials with our experiment domain.
-Each trial used a different kitchen layout.
+Each trial used a different kitchen layout shown in Fig. \ref{layout-fig}.
 The game's state was recorded at each frame ($10$hz), as well as responses to situation awareness questions.

 Post-hoc, the game state histories were replayed and the \textit{logical predicates} model was used to construct $\beta^{true}$, $\beta^{robot}$, and $\beta^{pred}$ across a range of visibilities for $R^{robot}$.
 The $\mathcal{B}^{LP}$ and $\mathcal{B}^{LP+LLM}$ models were then used to compare responses derived from the models to the actual user responses.